orikad/mendele-decrypt/README.md

 ```bash
 python download_mendele.py
 ```
-This will ask for you e-mail, password and download you e-book library to `mendele_books`.
+This will ask for you e-mail and password, and then will download your e-book library to `mendele_books`.

 ## decrypt.py
 Decrypts mendele's e-books into epubs.
 Note that this script is really not needed anymore.
 Just use `download_mendele.py` instead.